 Meet our miniature monkeys!

-Pygmy Marmosets are the smallest monkeys in the world and here at Adelaide Zoo we are lucky enough to be home to 11 of these pint-sized primates!
+Pygmy Marmosets are the smallest monkeys in the world and here at Adelaide Zoo we are lucky enough to be home to five of these pint-sized primates!

-The matriarch of the family group is Fluffy who was born at Adelaide Zoo on 1 March 2011.
+The matriarch of the family group is Fluffy who was born here at Adelaide Zoo in 2011.
 She’s an amazing mum and has had more than 10 offspring over the years.
 Fluffy loves her food and not even her babies can come between her and a tasty mealworm, she’ll steal them right from their hands if she’s hungry!

 The Pygmy Marmoset is native to the rainforests of the western Amazon basin in South America.
 These mini monkeys live in lowland, tropical evergreen forests, often on river floodplains.